The Forgotten Cancers Project has now ceased recruiting.

-We will continue to update participants with research findings and other news via an annual e-newsletter.
-Regular study updates will also be posted on the Forgotten Cancers website.
+We will continue to update participants with research findings and other news via regular updates posted on the Forgotten Cancers website.

 Please note that the research using the information you provided could take some years to complete.
 We will not be providing you with personal results unless they have important implications for your health or the health of your family.
 If our research uncovers any such information, we will seek approval from Cancer Council Victoria’s Human Research Ethics Committee to contact you, or the members of your family affected by the information, and offer access to the information.
 You, or your family members, may decline to receive the information.

 Should you have any questions about the study or your participation or you wish to update your contact details, please contact us at email@example.com or on 1800 068 289.

 Information that identifies you, such as your name, date of birth and address, is only available to staff employed by the Cancer Council Victoria to maintain contact with you, the external company contracted to manage the questionnaire data, and the external laboratory that processes your samples.

 All written information that identifies you is stored in an area with access restricted to a small number of staff within these organisations.
 All individuals who have access to confidential data are required to sign confidentiality agreements.
 All electronic records that have your name and address are stored on a password protected computer system.
 Your blood, saliva and DNA samples will be stored indefinitely at Cancer Council Victoria and the Genetic Epidemiology Laboratory at The University of Melbourne.
 Samples will be stored securely and only authorised staff will have access to them.
 All samples will be labelled with a unique code.
 Only designated staff will have the key to link that code with your personal details.